Code for quiz 6, more dplyr and our first interactive chart using echarts4r.

 $ med_rnd_rev <dbl> 0.48317287, 0.05620271, 0.17451442, 0.06851879, ~

-1. Create a static bar chart
+add a bar chart using geom_col

 ggplot(data = df,